usnistgov/ESCWaveformGenerator/README.md

     * see [Prerequisites:](#5-prerequisites) for more details

 ### 4.2.2.
 Precompiled Executable
-    If precompiled executable is needed, please contact us for details on how to access it.
+    If precompiled executable is needed, please contact us.

 # 5. Prerequisites:
 MATLAB prerequisites for deployment can be found in [Matlab Prerequisites](docs/Matlab_Prerequisites.txt)